 2. As a result, 62% of financial services CEOs believe that investment in emerging technologies is the top driver.
 This will also separate high-performing firms from the rest of the pack (Department for International Trade).

 3. Additionally, two-thirds of UK financial services firms are using machine learning in some way (Bank of England).

 4. 96% of insurance executives say the pace of innovation in their organisation has accelerated over the past three years due to emerging technologies (Accenture)

 5. Furthermore, 87% of firms believe that demand for RegTech will increase over the two years and 50% report that firms in their sector have hired tech experts to modernise their business (Intertrust).

 6. 56% of global financial services leaders believe artificial intelligence will create the biggest change in how financial services are delivered over the next two years (PwC).

-8. 84% of insurance executives think that digital demographics are the way forward to drive growth by meeting unmet customer needs (Accenture)
+8. 84% of insurance executives think that digital demographics, so unmet customer needs are addressed (Accenture)

 10. 43% of retail banks do not have a cloud strategy or are only implementing basic practices (Accenture)